Tokyo Stroll Supplement: Tokyo on the Cheap, the basics of keeping your expenses down

 - Airfare to Japan will be a major expense.
 Checking the usual discount booking sites on the internet can get you lower rates, however I must toss in a personal recommendation.
 Check the discount sites to get prices, then check the JTB USA site as I have found them to often have better prices than others.

-- For comfort you may want to take direct flights rather than having to transfer.
+- For comfort you may want to take direct flights of possible rather than having to transfer.
 Some transfer layovers can be quite long and leave you drained when you arrive.

 - Be aware when your flight arrives as you may want to avoid late night arrivals in order to be able to catch a train to your hotel.
 The trains do not run all night, and airport buses do not run to all areas of Tokyo late at night.
 Also to keep in mind is which airport you are arriving at, this will depend on the airline and flight.
 Tokyo has two international airports, Haneda in the city itself and Narita some distance away.